awsdocs/aws-control-tower-guide/doc_source/limits.md

 # Limits<a name="limits"></a>

 This chapter covers the AWS service limits that you should keep in mind as you use AWS Control Tower\.
+If you're unable to set up your landing zone due to a service limit issue, contact [AWS Support](https://aws.amazon.com/premiumsupport/)\.

 ## Limits for Integrated Services<a name="integrated-services-limits"></a>